 The term Post traumatic stress is heard often these days—on the news, in blogs and articles, in professional journals—almost to the point of confusion and overuse.
 But back when I suffered some of its symptoms following my husband's death, most people were unfamiliar with it.
-PTSD results from an extreme experience, one so overwhelming you don't (or can't) respond in a normal way, "normal" meaning with acute anxiety and depression that diminishes within a reasonable period of time and that does not, to a disabling extent, affect day-to-day life.
+PTSD results from an extreme experience, one so overwhelming you don't (or can't) respond in a normal way, 'normal' meaning with acute anxiety and depression that diminishes within a reasonable period of time and that does not, to a disabling extent, affect day-to-day life.
 For me, it was finding my physician-husband in the aftermath of his suicide.

 A Message from Matt

 My dad was a disabled Vietnam vet.
-He was bound to a wheelchair, having lost his legs in a double claymore mine blast somewhere in the jungles of Cambodia.
+He was bound to a wheelchair, having lost his legs in a double claymore mine blast in the jungles of Cambodia.
 Even though his physical wounds were obvious, as a child I never thought of him as disabled.
 He drove a pick-up truck with hand controls, hunted and fished, drove an ATV, mowed our grass, and did chores around the house.
 He was a carpenter, a welder, and a gunsmith.
 He could find a way to do anything he wanted to do.

 He was warm, and kind, and funny.
 He loved to make people laugh.
 He loved to play the guitar and sing.
 He had many characteristics that made people want to be around him, and he was well-liked by most everyone he met.
 But there was a secret side of him, a dark side that most never saw.
 He was sullen, emotionally distant, easily frustrated and quick to anger.
 When he got mad he was scary, and when he got really mad he was terrifying.
 He carried a pistol everywhere he went, and at night he kept it on the nightstand by his bed.

 On the outside Dad appeared to have everything together.
 He had a wife, two kids, two cars, a nice house and a nice middle-class life in a suburban neighborhood.
 On the inside, Dad was still in Vietnam.
 In the evenings he would say goodnight to his family, and relive the horror of the war in his dreams.
 Night in and night out, the ghosts of war wouldn’t let him rest.
 In an effort to silence them, he started abusing his pain medication.
 As the years went by and Dad’s drug addiction got worse, our home became a war zone.
-Screaming, shouting, crying; for over twenty-five years every day was a different kind of battle.
+Screaming, shouting, crying; for over 25 years, every day was a different kind of battle.
 Sometimes when the fights got bad Dad would threaten to kill himself.
 A couple of times he came very close.
-Dad knew he had PTSD and he knew he needed help, but once the drugs took hold of him he couldn’t let them go.
-He made some attempts to get counseling, but they all ended in failure.
+Dad knew he had PTSD, and he knew he needed help, but once the drugs took hold of him he couldn’t let them go.
+He made attempts at counseling, but they all ended in failure.

 After an extended illness, Dad passed away in 2011 at the age of 61.
 He never made peace with Vietnam, with the things he saw and did.
 In his final days, when he knew he was going to die, he told me he was afraid of going to hell.
 Later that year, my wife and I lost our first child to miscarriage.
 My life started to fall apart.
 I had severe outbursts of anger and terrible nightmares.
 One day at work I had the first of a series of flashbacks.
-I eventually had to leave my job and go to therapy to pull myself together.
+I eventually had to leave my job and go into therapy to pull myself together.
 As difficult as that period was, it was only the culmination of a lifelong fight.

 Throughout my life I’ve struggled with PTSD.
 I’ve battled depression, nightmares, anger, fear and paranoia.
 I’ve felt a deep sense of isolation and disconnection from the world around me.
 I’ve lived for many years in what author Peter Levine refers to as a “functional freeze,” a feeling that I’m observing my life without fully engaging in it.
 During some of my worst periods in my late teens, I would sit on my bed staring out the window for hours at a time.
-I’ve been to therapy on and off for the last twelve years.
+I’ve been in therapy on and off for the last twelve years.